Frequently Asked Questions

 A case is deemed recovered if it has been 14 days since symptoms began, they do not have fever and their symptoms have markedly improved.
 If a case was asymptomatic we use the date of the test to start the 14 days.

-How do I practice social distancing?
+How do I practice physical distancing?

 How can I shop in-store safely?